Rock and Roll (Gary Glitter song): Sports

 In North America, "Rock and Roll Part 2" became popularly associated with sports, as a number of professional teams adopted the song for use during games, primarily to signify scores and victories, or to otherwise invigorate the crowd.
 It is often referred to as "The Hey Song", as the only intelligible word in Part 2 is the exclamation of "Hey", punctuating the end of several instrumental phrases and repeated three times at the song's chorus.
 It was played first in a sport setting in 1974 at games for the Kalamazoo Wings of the high-minor International Hockey League by Kevin O'Brien, the team's public relations and marketing director.
 When he went to work for the NHL's Colorado Rockies in 1976, he brought the song with him.
 After the Rockies moved to New Jersey as the New Jersey Devils in 1982, the Denver Nuggets and Denver Broncos picked up the tradition and were the first NBA and NFL teams to play the song during games.
 At sporting events, fans often insert their own "Hey," or sometimes other chanted syllables (such as "you suck!"—which controversially led to a decision by the Devils to switch to a song by New Jersey-native Bon Jovi instead).
+The song was then later made famous as the win song played at Chicago Stadium and United Center for the 1990s Chicago Bulls dynasty led by Michael Jordan.

 In 1999, Glitter was convicted of downloading child pornography in England, and in 2006 of child sexual abuse charges in Vietnam.
 After the second conviction was upheld in court, the NFL asked teams to stop playing the song.
 The NFL allowed a cover version of the song by the Tube Tops 2000 to be played, but in 2012, the NFL instructed teams to "avoid" the song following negative reaction from British media to the New England Patriots' use of the song.
 In 2014, Billboard reported that the song was slowly falling out of favour due to both the controversies, and teams electing to replace it with newer songs.
+Following the 2014-15 season, the NHL officially banned use of the song following the controversies, with the New Jersey Devils and San Jose Sharks (although the Sharks used an organ version) being the last two teams to use the song.